-As of November 30, 2023, the remaining lease term was 25 months for the headquarters office and 8 months for the warehouse.
+As of November 30, 2024, the remaining lease term was 13 months for the headquarters office.

-Supplemental cash and non-cash information relating to our leases during the period ended November 30, 2023, are as follows:
+Supplemental cash and non-cash information relating to our leases during the period ended November 30, 2024, are as follows:

-- Cash paid for amounts included in the measurement of lease liabilities was approximately \$267 thousand. - Non-cash amounts included in the measurement of lease liabilities was \$nil.
+- Cash paid for amounts included in the measurement of lease liabilities was approximately \$246 thousand. - Non-cash amounts included in the measurement of lease liabilities was \$nil.